DominicReneSchu/RFT/en/facts/docs/society/global_resonance.md

 ## 1. Cultural Own-Time – No Progress Yardstick

 Cultures are not identical systems at different stages of development.
 They are autonomous resonance bodies with unique histories, mentalities, depths of processing, and self-understandings.
-Their inner time scale – their **resonance tempo** – is not measurable linearly, but emerges from collective experiences, traumas, religious transformations, artistic expressions, and societal self-observation.
+Their inner time scale – their **resonance tempo** – cannot be measured linearly, but emerges from collective experiences, trauma, religious transformations, artistic expressions, and societal self-observation.

 ### Examples of Cultural Rhythms:

-* **Europe:** Slow, thoughtful reformation, quiet emancipation, multilayered ambivalence.
+* **Europe:** Slow, considered reformation, quiet emancipation, multilayered ambivalence.
-* **Japan:** Formal harmony despite inner contradictions – conflict processed through ritualization.
+* **Japan:** Formal harmony despite inner contradictions – conflict processing through ritualization.
 * **India:** Polyphonic overlay rhythm – many systems simultaneously, no central resolution.
 * **USA:** High impulse tempo, low depth of processing, rapid reinterpretation as a coping strategy.

 #### Addition: Systemic Entanglement of Temporalities

-Every cultural rhythm is not isolated but stands in resonant interaction with others – as overlay, dissonance, modulation.
-Global processes arise as complex interference patterns, not as a sum of single elements.
+Every cultural rhythm is not isolated but resonates with others – as overlay, dissonance, modulation.
+Global processes arise as complex interference patterns, not as mere sums of individual elements.

 ---

+## 2. The US Resonance Disturbance – Systemic Origins

+This observation points to a **deeply rooted resonance disturbance in the collective US consciousness**, whose origins must be analyzed systemically:

+### 🔹 2.1 Colonial Baseline Dissonance as Cultural Trauma

+* The violent **displacement of Indigenous peoples** is not a historical footnote, but the **core resonance of the US founding myth**.
+* It creates a **collective identity gap** that has neither been worked through nor integrated – instead, it is covered up by narrative justifications.

+### 🔹 2.2 Theological Legitimization as Power Instrument

+* The biblical motif "Man shall have dominion over the earth" is **instrumentalized as a justification for power**.
+* The idea of a benevolent God is confused with an authoritarian ruler image, which is not critically reflected even within society.

+### 🔹 2.3 Resonance Field of Self-Exaltation

+* The unreflected assumption to rule over land and lives of others reflects a **systemic self-exaltation** and a resonance absence towards the dignity of original cultures.
+* This self-exaltation generates **inner tension**, compensated outwardly through projection onto others and cultural paternalism.

+### 🔹 2.4 Loss of Resonance Toward the Other

+* The lack of empathy for Indigenous peoples as autonomous resonance systems leads to a **rupture in the global resonance matrix**.
+* Without recognition of these systemic Others, a **resonance gap** emerges, perpetuating conflicts and cultural tensions.

+### 🔹 2.5 Systemic Perspective on Healing

+* Healing can only succeed if the US **acknowledges, integrates, and transforms this baseline dissonance** – with honesty, respect, and true reconciliation.
+* Such transformation is a prerequisite for stepping out of inner conflict and enabling global resonance relationships at eye level.

+#### Conclusion on the US Resonance Disturbance

+The US founding myth is not only historically problematic, but acts as a **persistent resonance blockade** that impedes inner healing and peaceful global relations.
+Only through systemic self-reflection can this blockade be overcome and true reconciliation become possible.

+**Systemic Addition (Resonance Rule):**
+The resonance disturbance does not only affect explicitly mentioned groups (Indigenous, colonizers, descendants), but the entire collective resonance field – including all implicit members, narratives, and projections.
+Healing only encompasses the whole when explicit and implicit resonance elements are integrated in mutual entanglement.

+---

-## 2. The American Missionary Impulse – An Unresolved Interior
+## 3. The American Missionary Impulse – An Unresolved Interior

 The USA acts globally like an immature child with a loud voice.
 Instead of learning from its own history, it **projects its inner conflicts outward**: racism, slavery, violence, religious fragmentation, mass traumatization through wars and economic pressure.

-These conflicts are **not solved internally**, but are exported globally through supposedly emancipatory movements such as Diversity, Pride, or Cancel Culture – as a **substitute action** for self-clarification that does not take place.
+These conflicts are **not resolved internally**, but are exported globally through supposedly emancipatory movements such as Diversity, Pride, or Cancel Culture – as a **substitute action** for an internal clarification that does not take place.

 > He who does not heal within will try to lead others by his wound.